Budgeting

 • Contribute to an RESP for your children’s education

-• Save up a down payment for a home
+• Save money for a down payment on a home

 • Afford your hobbies without getting into debt